WHY DO THE CITY IMPACT SCHOOL OF MINISTRY?

 There are a few different options that we promote for a next step from our School of Ministry:

-1) Return as a second year School of Ministry student.
+1) Return as a School of Ministry student for another year (up to 4 years of unaccredited coursework)

-2) Find a job in the area and move into the Tenderloin to continue the ministry you have begun and the training you have received in your nine months here.
+3) Continue your ministry in the Tenderloin by finding a job in the area and practicing the training you have received in your nine months here.

-3) Return to your community and use what you have gained here to transform your community for Jesus.
+4) Return to your home and use your training to transform your community for Jesus.

 HOW LONG IS THE APPLICATION PROCESS?